Essentials of Good Ad Copy: Expert Tips from the Golden Age of Advertising

 Whether it motivates a potential buyer to look online for more information, book a reservation, or visit your store, the goal of well-written copy is to inspire action.

-Fundamentals of Good Ad Copy
+Fundamentals of Creative Ad Copy

 • Know your people